 At home.
-At a coffee shop.
-At the library.
+In a cozy coffee shop.
+At your local library.
 Really, the WHERE can be anywhere these days.

-Enjoy this season of homeschooling and come back next time when we delve into the HOW of writing a research paper.
+Enjoy this season of homeschooling and come back next time when we delve into the HOW of high school research writing.

 As WriteShop’s curriculum consultant, Misti Lacy draws from her years of experience as a veteran writing teacher and homeschool mom to help you build a solid writing foundation.
 Whether you’re deciding on products for your family, exploring our program for your school or co-op, or needing someone to walk you through your WriteShop curriculum, Misti is your girl!
 She has a heart for building relationships with you and your kids, and through her warm encouragement, she takes the fear out of teaching writing.